6 Environmental Achievements of the Past Decade

 It gained so much popularity that we got to see two world record-breaking events taking place within three years.

 In 2016, 800,000 volunteers in India put 49,3 million tree saplings into the earth.
 But this amazing number didn’t last long in the top spot.
-Ethiopia wants to become a “green society” and planted its own trees in 2019.
+Ethiopia wants to become a “green society”.
 Officials reported the planting of 350 million trees in one day.

 It seems like almost everyone has fallen in love with the green giants.
 Today there are various creative projects, making trees the new mainstream status symbol.